bakarekt/factorial/README.md

-# factorial
+# Faactorial
-to calculate factorial
+To calculate factorial of a given number (literally)